Sav22999/common-voice-android/API.md

 To insert data you need to do a `POST request` to https://www.saveriomorelli.com/api/common-voice-android/v2/.

-You need to do a `JSON` request with these data:
+You need to send a `JSON` request with these data:

 | Key        | Value                        | Required   | Explanation                                                  |
 | ---------- | ---------------------------- | ---------- | ------------------------------------------------------------ |